jarenmcdonald1/rachels-blog/content/blog/how-much-water-should-you-really-be-drinking/index.md

 <br>

-Often tap water has been processed with chemicals like fluoride, and chlorine, as well as the natural minerals in the water, have been taken out.
+Often tap water has been processed with **chemicals like fluoride, and chlorine, as well as the natural minerals in the water, have been taken out.**

 <br>

-We want to make sure we are hydrating ourselves with the highest quality of filtered water, and we also want to make sure that we are re-mineralizing the water to keep our trace mineral content at a level that will prove beneficial to our body’s systems.
+We want to make sure we are hydrating ourselves with the **highest quality of filtered water**, and we also want to make sure that we are re-mineralizing the water to keep our trace mineral content at a level that will prove beneficial to our body’s systems.

 <br>